MeTTacuS/NeuralNetwork/README.md

 # NeuralNetwork

+University assignments :

-University assignment - Neural network with sigmoid and ReLu activation functions (python).
+1) Neuron with sigmoid and ReLu activation functions.
+2) Training of a single neuron (perceptron) in solving a classification problem, performing a study using two data sets
+Using Iris data from https://archive.ics.uci.edu/ml/datasets/iris